zzfima/docs.ru-ru/docs/visual-basic/programming-guide/concepts/linq/type-relationships-in-query-operations.md

  Next
 ```

-## <a name="queries-that-require-anonymous-types"></a>Запросы, для которых требуются анонимные типы
+## <a name="queries-that-require-anonymous-types"></a>Queries That Require Anonymous Types

-В следующем примере показана более сложная ситуация. В предыдущем примере было неудобно указывать типы для всех переменных явным образом. В этом примере это невозможно. Вместо выбора целых `Customer` элементов из источника данных или одного поля из каждого элемента, предложение `Select` в этом запросе возвращает два свойства исходного объекта `Customer`: `Name` и `City`. В ответ на предложение `Select` компилятор определяет анонимный тип, содержащий эти два свойства. Результатом выполнения `nameCityQuery` в цикле `For Each` является коллекция экземпляров нового анонимного типа. Так как анонимный тип не имеет имени для использования, нельзя указать тип `nameCityQuery` или `custInfo` явным образом. То есть анонимный тип не имеет имени типа, используемого вместо `String` в `IEnumerable(Of String)`. Дополнительные сведения см. в статье [Анонимные типы](../../../../visual-basic/programming-guide/language-features/objects-and-classes/anonymous-types.md).
+The following example shows a more complex situation.
+In the previous example, it was inconvenient to specify types for all the variables explicitly.
+In this example, it is impossible.
+Instead of selecting entire `Customer` elements from the data source, or a single field from each element, the `Select` clause in this query returns two properties of the original `Customer` object: `Name` and `City`.
+In response to the `Select` clause, the compiler defines an anonymous type that contains those two properties.
+The result of executing `nameCityQuery` in the `For Each` loop is a collection of instances of the new anonymous type.
+Because the anonymous type has no usable name, you cannot specify the type of `nameCityQuery` or `custInfo` explicitly.
+That is, with an anonymous type, you have no type name to use in place of `String` in `IEnumerable(Of String)`. Дополнительные сведения см. в статье [Анонимные типы](../../../../visual-basic/programming-guide/language-features/objects-and-classes/anonymous-types.md).

 ```vb
 ' Method GetTable returns a table of Customer objects.